lherna/spacex_flights/README.md

 </p>

 Ready to be analyzed in this form, it was temporarily placed on a database using python's SQL liteweight framework (more formally known as sqlite3).
-For a detailed runthrough on the steps taken to perform this first process, please reference the <a href='https://github.com/lherna/spacex_flights/blob/main/Webscrape_SpaceX.ipynb'>Webscrape_SpaceX.ipynb</a> jupyter notebook.
+For a detailed runthrough on the steps taken to perform this first process, please reference the <a href='https://github.com/lherna/spacex_flights/blob/main/Webscrape_SpaceX.ipynb'>jupyter notebook</a>.

 ## Data Exploration